Dean Burk: Professional career

 Burk joined the Department of Agriculture in 1929 working in the Fixed Nitrogen Research Laboratory.
 In 1939, he joined the Cancer Institute as a senior chemist.
 He was head of the cytochemistry laboratory when he retired in 1974.
 He also taught biochemistry at the Cornell University Medical School from 1939 to 1941.
 He was a research master at George Washington University.
 Burk was a close friend and co-author with Otto Heinrich Warburg.
 He was a co-developer of the prototype of the Magnetic Resonance Scanner.
 Burk published more than 250 scientific articles in his lifetime.
 He later became head of the National Cancer Institute's Cytochemistry Sector in 1938, although he is often mistaken as leading the entire facility.

 Retirement

 After retiring from the NCI in 1974, Dean Burk remained active.
 He devoted himself to his opposition to water fluoridation.
 He and a coauthor published an analysis of cancer mortality in 10 cities that fluoridated the drinking water supply and 10 that didn't.
 The paper was criticized for using overly broad grouping and making assumptions about variations in racial composition of cities.
 Epidemiologists from the National Cancer Institute analyzed the findings and found no significant increase in cancer mortality associated with fluoridation.
 Burk considered "fluoridation as "mass murder on a grand scale."
 Dean Burk argued on Dutch television against a water fluoridation proposal which was before the Dutch Parliament in the Netherlands.
-He also was an avid supporter of laetrile; a cancer treatment regarded by the medical establishment as ineffective and potentially dangerous.
+He also was an avid supporter of laetrile; an alleged cancer treatment regarded by the medical community as ineffective and potentially dangerous.